ulchc/RscriptVBA/README.md

 Public GlobalLoadLibraries As String

-'   Stores the sequence of R commands to be appended to the start of '   a script ran with WriteRunRScript() or CaptureRscriptOutput() when '   using Attach_Libraries().
+'   Stores the sequence of R commands to be appended to the start of '   a script ran with WriteRunRscript() or CaptureRscriptOutput() when '   using Attach_Libraries().

 ```